Payroll giving

 What is Payroll Giving?

-Payroll Giving - also known as 'Give As You Earn' - is a flexible scheme that enables you to make charitable donations straight from your gross salary (before tax has been deducted).
+Payroll Giving – also known as ‘Give As You Earn’ – is a flexible scheme that enables you to make charitable donations straight from your gross salary (before tax has been deducted).
 This means that you get immediate tax relief on the value of your donation.
-So, if you are a basic rate taxpayer and want to give a £10 donation, it will only cost you £7.80, or just £6 if you are a higher rate taxpayers.
-As an extra incentive, the Government is adding 10% to every donation made in this way, so your £10 gift becomes £11 for the charity - almost double what it costs a higher rate taxpayer.
-Some employers encourage the scheme by matching their employees' donations.
+So, if you are a basic rate taxpayer and want to give a £10 donation, it will only cost you £7.80, or just £6 if you are a higher rate taxpayer.
+Some employers encourage the scheme by matching their employees’ donations.

 You can give regularly by authorising your employer to deduct up a monthly amount, but Payroll Giving can also be applied to one-off donations.